 You can find your DLI number on your NBCC letter of acceptance, starting with the letter “O”.
 The number is O19391556439.
-Fredericton, Miramichi, Moncton, St. Andrews and Woodstock campuses all use New Brunswick Community College’s DLI
+Fredericton, Miramichi, Moncton, Saint John, St. Andrews and Woodstock campuses all use New Brunswick Community College’s DLI of O19391556439

 If you have legal status – such as a temporary resident visa - and are currently in Canada, you may be able to apply for your study permit inside the country.
 There are two scenarios where this may be particularly useful: